Georgia Chamber of Commerce: The Red Carpet Tour and Georgia Quail Hunt

-The Red Carpet Tour and Georgia Quail Hunt are events hosted in partnership by the Georgia Chamber of Commerce and the Georgia Allies.
+The Red Carpet Tour and Georgia Quail Hunt are events hosted by the Georgia Chamber of Commerce in partnership with Georgia Allies.
 Both events host business executives from around the world each year to learn about economic development opportunities offered by the state of Georgia.
-Past event participants who eventually moved company headquarters to Georgia include Georgia Pacific and NCR.
+Past event participants who eventually moved their company headquarters to Georgia include Georgia Pacific and NCR.

 The Red Carpet Tour is held each April and has been in existence since 1959.
 While participants visit Augusta each year to attend the Masters Golf Tournament, a second location differs from year-to-year to allow further exploration of the state.
 Locations have included Albany, Athens, Atlanta, Columbus, Dalton, Gainesville, Rome, Savannah and Valdosta.

-The Georgia Quail Hunt began in 1988 and is held each year in Southwest Georgia.
-Guests participate in quail hunting and shooting instruction on nine different Southern plantations while networking with Georgia business and legislative leaders.
+The Georgia Quail Hunt began in 1988, and it is held each year in southwest Georgia.
+Guests participate in quail hunting and shooting instruction on nine different southern plantations while networking with Georgia business and legislative leaders.
 Originally called the Fall Feather Hunt, the name was changed to the Georgia Quail Hunt to reflect the change in the time of year the event was held.